The University of Manchester - China Scholarship Council joint scholarship

 Complete a nomination form

-Once you have been interviewed and offered a PhD place, you will then work with your primary supervisor to complete the nomination form, which needs to be submitted to the Faculty Doctoral Academy by 18 February 2022.
+Once you have been interviewed and offered a PhD place, you will then work with your primary supervisor to complete a nomination form, which needs to be submitted to the Faculty Doctoral Academy.

 All nominations will be reviewed internally and a shortlist of candidates will be selected to apply to the CSC directly.
 We award six scholarships – two per School within the Faculty of Biology, Medicine and Health.